Fnac Logo

 Fnac Logo 1985-1997

-In 1985, the insurance company Garantie Mutuelle des Fonctionnaires acquired a portion of Fnac’s shares.
+In 1985, the insurance company Garantie Mutuelle des Fonctionnaires acquired some of Fnac’s shares.
 Simultaneously, the chain of stores carried out a small redesign, making the inscription white and placing it inside a bright orange square.
-In this version, the word was placed diagonally, but the typography style remained the same.
+This version placed the word diagonally, but the typography style remained unchanged.

 1997 – today